asmodehn/xest/apps/xest_clock/README.md

 - [X] Clock as a Stream of Timestamps (internally integers for optimization)
 - [X] Clock with offset, used to simulate remote clocks locally.
 - [X] NaiveDateTime integration
+- [ ] Clock -> StreamClock
+- [ ] XestClock -> Clock
+- [ ] Ticker to hold a Clock struct (map with possibly multiple streamclocks) to match usual "clock" semantics
+- [ ] Some familiar interface ("use" / protocol, etc.) to use Ticker from a xest_connector

 ## Later, maybe ?